Seychelles Island hopping

 Aride Island

-Early in the morning, cruise to the lush, green island of Aride, a nature reserve managed by the International Conservation Society.
+Early in the morning, cruise to the lush, green island of Aride, a nature reserve managed by the Island Conservation Society.
 Nature enthusiasts and wildlife photographers flock to this island, where more than 30 rare bird species nest in the verdant vegetation.
 The landscape is enticing with fine-sand beaches, coconut palms and soaring cliffs.